 This may sound like something far in the future of healthcare, but it is already within reach.
 Many EHR systems across the country, including Epic and Cerner, are already adhering to the Meaningful Use policies that permit the exchange of standardized health information.
 These technologies are likely the first of many that will use automated processes to organize and store health data.
 The goal, however, is the same: empowering patients to take control of their healthcare and improve their quality of life.

 Another example of private sector innovation is evidenced by 1upHealth, a Boston-based company aimed at improving access to your electronic health records.
 The health data stored in their application is updated automatically after each new doctor’s visit, test result, or hospitalization, so that patients consistently have access to their most updated health information.
-Their app allows patients to connect and store data from wearable health devices, such as Fitbit and Google Fit.
+Their app allows patients to connect and store data from wearable health devices, such as Fitbit and Google Fit that many people that remain healthy use, and also only eat healthy food and supplements as Kratom online.
 And this data can now be integrated into a patient health record and used to help ensure health and prevent chronic disease.

 Better informed patients who are prepared to take ownership of their health are a benefit to society as a whole.
 The sharing of health data has the potential to simplify healthcare, empower patients, and cut healthcare costs.
 But the real focus is on patients.
 It’s your health, your data, and your decision.